Eshnunna: Laws of Eshnunna

-Rulers
+List of rulers

 Rulers from the Early Dynastic period and governors under the Akkadian empire are currently unknown.
-Eshnunna was ruled by vassal governors under Ur III for a time, then was independent under its own rulers for several centuries, and finally controlled by vassal governors under Babylon after the cities capture by Hammurabi.
+Eshnunna was ruled by vassal governors under Ur III for a time, then was independent under its own rulers for several centuries, and finally controlled by vassal governors under Babylon after the city's capture by Hammurabi.
 Rulership is unknown afterwards though the city did survive at least until the 12th century BC.
+The following list should not be considered complete: